Our most popular heading styles are outlined below.

 Double pinch pleat (also known as a butterfly pleat) is a more formal/decorative heading style suitable for use with curtain poles.
 This heading can also be used with tracks but please note that the flat section between the pleats will sit forward.

-A double pinch pleat requires slightly less fullness in the curtain in comparison to a double pleat and can therefore work out more economic.
+A double pinch pleat requires slightly less fullness in the curtain in comparison to a triple pleat and can therefore work out more economic.

 You require stab hooks to hang this type of curtain.